Updated: Apr 18

 I didn't train nearly enough, I'm just a stubborn bitch and I refuse to give up once I've committed to something.
 So I did it.
 In two hours.
 And couldn't walk afterwards for about three days.

 6. Be Wonder Woman.

 This is a work in progress but I'm gradually ticking the boxes.
 I made a commitment to myself a few years ago to continually try new exciting things that challenge me physically and mentally.
 So far I have taken stunt classes, learned circus aerials, and played roller derby.
-Stepping outside your comfort zone is a great way to remind yourself you are lucky enough to be alive.
+Stepping outside your comfort zone is a great way to remind yourself you are lucky just to be alive.

 I was 'Kitty Kamikaze'.
 This is my helmet and skates.

 It's not original.
 It's probably not entirely safe.
 But I'd really like to do it.
 I'm sure it's fun, once you get over the screaming and being certain you're going to die.

 2. Sing the national anthem at a sporting event.

 But can it be in America so I can sing the Star Spangled Banner?
 This might be un-Australian but it's the best national anthem in the world.
 Seriously.
 I'm not even American and it makes me patriotic.